WHERE IS YOUR WEDDING GARMENT?

 4 For Christ is the end of the law for righteousness to everyone who believes.
 (NKJV).

-Lastly, without putting on the wedding garment (God’s righteousness) received by faith alone in the Lord Jesus Christ and His finished work of redemption, you cannot escape the judgement or wrath of God at the close of the ages.
+Lastly, without putting on the wedding garment (God’s righteousness) received by faith alone in the Lord Jesus Christ and His finished work of redemption, you cannot stand before God or escape God’s judgement or wrath at the close of the ages.

 According to the parable of the Marriage Feast, the guest without the wedding garment was judged and condemned.
 There was no room for mercy.
 He received no second chance.